da13m/Defender-For-EndPoint/Palo Alto/README.md

-Workflow and options for uninstall *---------------------------------------------------*
+Workflow and options for uninstall

+Platform Tested
+  Palo Alto - Traps Agent 5.0 for Windows *---------------------------------------------------*

-command prompt as an administrator
+Run in command prompt as an administrator

 /l*v - Log file and verbose logging
 /x - uninstall package